-Next to these most extreme events, the results for 4.4GW installed capacity in Table 24 show that ramps of more than 2 GW in 1 hour are to be expected approximately 3 days a year for downramps and 4 days a year for up-ramps.
-And ramps > 2.5 GW less than 1 day a year for downramps are to be expected approximately 3 days a year for downramps.

-ramps and around 1 day a year for up-ramps and, on average.
+Next to these most extreme events, the results for 4.4GW installed capacity in Table 24 show that ramps of more than 2 GW in 1 hour are to be expected approximately 3 days a year for down-ramps and 4 days a year for up-ramps.
+And ramps > 2.5 GW less than 1 day a year for downramps and around 1 day a year for up-ramps and, on average.
 These results are for days with max wind speed below 20 m/s; results for storm-days are presented in Section 9.3.